Princess Olga Paley

 Princess Olga Valerianovna Paley (2 December 1865 – 2 November 1929) was the morganatic second wife of Grand Duke Paul Alexandrovich of Russia.

 Early life and first marriage

-She was born as Olga Karnovich in Saint Petersburg, the daughter of a minor nobleman, Valerian Karnovich (1833-1891), who worked as a medical doctor at the Imperial Court and his wife, Olga Vasilyevna Meszaros (1830-1919), who was of Hungarian and German ancestry and had been settled in Russia since the 17th century.
-In 1884, in Riga, Olga Karnovich wed General Erich Gerhard von Pistohlkors (1853–1935), a member of the Pistohlkors noble family, by whom she had four children:
+She was born as Olga Karnovich in Saint Petersburg, the daughter of a Russian nobleman, Valerian Gavrilovich Karnovich (1833-1891), State councilor, Imperial Chamberlain and Vice-Director of the Department of General Affairs of the Ministry of State Property, and his wife, Olga Vasilyevna Meszaros (1830-1919), who was of Hungarian and German ancestry and whose family had been settled in Russia since the 17th century.
+In 1884, in Riga, Olga Karnovich wed General Erich Gerhard von Pistohlkors (13 November 1853–8 November 1935), a member of the Pistohlkors family, part of the Baltic German nobility, by whom she had four children, one son and three daughters: